What Is It About Blue-Footed Boobies?

 Do looks count?
 You can bet it does when it comes to the seabirds known as blue-footed boobies!
 The color of their feet helps determine which male will be preferred over another when it comes to mating with a female.
 The female will always pick a male with the most colorful feet.
 Scientists have studied this and have determined this to be factual.

-The more vivid colors in these webbed feet is a good indicator of the overall health of the birds.
-Just as humans often start losing pigment in their hair as they age with it turning to grey or white, the blue-footed boobies gradually start losing coloration in their feet.
-Thus the younger, heartier, and healthier genes are passed on to the next generation by the females choosing the most vividly pigmented feet of their male suitors.
+The more vivid colors in these webbed feet are a good indicator of the overall health of the birds.
+Just as humans often start losing pigment in their hair as they age, with it turning to grey or white, the blue-footed boobies gradually start losing coloration in their feet.

 Courtship of These Birds

-They flip their feet up and down and dance in front of females showing off their pretty feet when they are in a courting mode.
-If they were human, blue-footed boobies would be like the famed dancer Fred Astaire all decked out wearing blue colored shoes!
+They flip their feet up and down and dance in front of females to display their pretty feet while in a courting mode.
+If they were human, blue-footed boobies would be like the famed dancer Fred Astaire all decked out wearing blue-colored shoes!

-These seabirds can dive from great heights, and they seek out schools of fish where they consume them while still underwater.
-Their favorite fish to dine upon is the sardine.
+These seabirds can dive from great heights.
+They seek out schools of fish where they consume them while still underwater.
+Their favorite fish to dine upon is sardine.
 I don't blame them!
-Sardines can be tasty food, especially if acquired fresh.
+Sardines can be tasty food.

 If you have only ever eaten sardines in those little tinned cans, do yourself a favor and try to find some fresh ones to eat.
 My hubby and I got to eat sardines in Spain and remember it with gustatory pleasure.
 The ones we tasted were lightly cooked and dressed with a light lemony vinaigrette and fresh herbs.
 They were delicious!
 I am sure that many different cooking methods would be equally tasty.
 Lightly grilling fresh sardines would be fantastic.

 Our friendly birds need no unique cooking methods to make them happy.
 Just scooping sardines up fresh right out of the ocean is all they require.
-Sardines are often known to swim in schools, so when locating them, our colorful footed birds are undoubtedly sated in a short amount of time.
+Sardines are often known to swim in schools, so when locating them, our colorfully footed birds are no doubt sated in a short amount of time.

-The average number of eggs laid by blue-footed boobies are two.
-The oldest egg hatches first in this type of scenario.
-Typically since it is the biggest and strongest of the chicks, it often gets the most of the regurgitated food from the parent birds.
+The average number of eggs laid by blue-footed boobies is two.
+The oldest egg hatches first in this type of scenario, and it is the largest and strongest chick that often gets the most regurgitated food from the parent birds.

 Natural selection relating to Darwin's theory of evolution would seem to be more of random luck in this case.
-That first egg most often wins the lottery concerning survival long term.
+That first egg most often wins the lottery for survival long-term.
 The others do not fare as well.

-Some birds start incubating after the first or second egg is laid thereby having the chicks hatching at different intervals such as is the case with blue-footed boobies.
+Some birds start incubating after the first or second egg, and the chicks hatch at different intervals.
+That is the case with blue-footed boobies.

 Egg Laying Practices of Some Other Birds